Phalk/nsgtt-non-steam-game-time-tracker/README.md

 MIT License.
 See `LICENSE` for details.

 ## Credits
-Developed by [Your Name].
+Developed by Phalk.
 Inspired by the need to track non-Steam game playtime seamlessly within Steam.